dannywarren/Oblivion-DenockArrowToo/DenockArrowToo-Readme.txt

 The major differences between this mod and "Denock Arrow" are:

-* Uses the new OnBowAttack and OnBowRelease event handlers in OBSE, instead of tracking the arrow and bow state by looking at mouse clicks and key presses
+* Uses the new OnBowAttack and OnBowRelease event handlers in OBSE, instead of tracking the arrow and bow state by looking at mouse clicks or key presses

 * Fixes the "denock on walk backwards" bug some people (including me) were having with "Denock Arrow"